SpaceRay

 Frequently asked questions

 MV-HEVC (Multiview High Efficiency Video Coding) is Apple's chosen format for spatial video on Vision Pro.
 It stores separate left-eye and right-eye views in a single file, allowing Vision Pro to render true stereoscopic 3D.
 Unlike older 3D formats like Side-by-Side or frame-packed, MV-HEVC is the only format that plays as native spatial video in the Vision Pro Photos and TV apps.
-SpaceRay is an MV-HEVC converter for Mac that handles this conversion automatically, taking your Blu-ray 3D source and outputting a ready-to-play spatial video file.
+SpaceRay is an MV-HEVC converter for Mac that handles this conversion automatically, taking your MVC-encoded 3D source and outputting a ready-to-play spatial video file.

 Get SpaceRay